Collection Development Policy

 Gift Materials

 Donations to the Libraries are accepted through the Florida Atlantic University Foundation.
 Gift materials are subject to the same criteria for addition to the collection as purchased materials.
 The Florida Atlantic University Libraries reserve the right to accept or reject gifts, with or without restricting conditions, and the right to dispose of unwanted gift material.
-The FAU Libraries Gifts Policy should be consulted for more detailed guidelines.
+The Florida Atlantic Libraries Gifts Policy should be consulted for more detailed guidelines.

 Government Publications